 Image Credit: Deposit Photos

-Lavender
+3. Lavender

-lavender in field
+lavender

-Lavender has a beautiful, rich purple color with a comforting scent.
+Lavender has a beautiful rich purple color with a comforting scent.
 Not only does lavender add beauty and fragrance to your garden, but it also acts as a natural mosquito repellent.

 The strong aroma of lavender is highly disliked by mosquitoes and gnats, making it an effective deterrent.
 Lavender are common garden plants that thrive in a sunny spot and can be grown in pots.

-Citronella
+4. Citronella Grass

 citronella on cutting board